oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Attack Scenarios and Consequences

-If the attacker has the ability to execute malicious JavaScript code in the application's execution context, the following attack scenarios become relevant:
+If the attacker has the ability to execute malicious code (e.g. JavaScript or WASM) in the application's execution context, the following attack scenarios become relevant:

 * Proxying Requests via the User's Browser ({{scenario-proxy}})